brugal/wolfcamql/README-wolfcam.txt

 * cg_drawClientItemTimerFilter to disable items.
 Default is "rmygqb".
 Available tokens are 'b' (battle suit), 'g' (green armor), 'm' (mega health), 'q' (quad damage), 'r' (red armor), and 'y' (yellow armor).
 This also selects the order for drawing.

+* cg_drawClientItemTimerForceMegaHealthWearOff (-1: don't use mega health wear off, 0: based on detected game mode, 1: use mega health wear off even if game mode doesn't support it)

+  Mega health wear off can usually be detected based on server settings but in some cases the behavior might be different.
+Older cpma demos, for example, might not have the game mode saved in the demo.
+Also, in cpma, you can vote to change mega health behavior so it won't match the detected game mode.
+Ex:  /callvote simplemega 1.

 * cg_itemSpawnPrint  adds a chatline when items re-spawn and the demo was recorded with cg_enableRespawnTimer 1

 * r_mapGreyScale, r_greyscaleValue   load the map in grey, darken to